LegendNed/setup-guide/Linux/README.md

 `$ node --version`

-Now you should see that you are using Node version 8.6.0
+Now you should see that you are using Node

 ## MongoDB